ianyepan/.macOS-emacs.d/README.md

 </p>

 ### Thanks for dropping by!
-This is my personal Emacs configuration (on GNU Emacs 28.0.50).
+This is my personal Emacs configuration (tested on GNU Emacs 27 and 28).
 If you prefer an unopinionated Emacs "distro" that you could build upon, check out [this page](https://github.com/ianpan870102/yay-evil-emacs).